174th Attack Wing: History

 Established by the USAF and allotted to New York ANG in 1962 as an expansion of the 138th Tactical Fighter Squadron.
 Received federal recognition by the National Guard Bureau and activated on 1 September 1962 as the 174th Tactical Fighter Group.
 The group was stationed at Hancock Field, Syracuse, New York. and allocated to Tactical Air Command.

 Other squadrons assigned into the group were the 174th Headquarters, 174th Material Squadron (Maintenance), 174th Combat Support Squadron, and the 174th USAF Dispensary.
 The 138th TFS was equipped with the F-86H Sabre.

 Vietnam era

-The squadron engaged normal peacetime training and exercises.
-In the summer of 1965, the squadron took part in Exercise Oneida Bear II at Fort Drum, which involved some 6 500 soldiers of the regular Army, the Army Reserve and the National Guard.
-138th TFS aircraft from Syracuse provided close air support to both aggressor and friendly forces during the exercise, and were engaged in realistic tactical air strikes.
+The squadron engaged in normal peacetime training and exercises.
+In the summer of 1965, the squadron took part in Exercise Oneida Bear II at Fort Drum, which involved some 6,500 soldiers of the regular Army, the Army Reserve, and the National Guard.
+138th TFS aircraft from Syracuse provided close air support to both aggressor and friendly forces during the exercise and were engaged in realistic tactical air strikes.
 In the exercise, conducted by the First Army, the Second Brigade of the Army's Fifth Infantry was opposed by an aggressor force of selected Army National Guard and Army Reserve Units.
 The 174th Group's pilots flew 77 sorties for a total of 114 hours without a single abort.